abinit/abinit/doc/tutorial/dmft_triqs.md

 Our interface makes it easy to run charge self-consistent DFT+DMFT calculations on real materials with just a single input file.
-It is designed to give the accuracy and rigor needed for computing structural properties, including a stationary DFT+DMFT implementation, with the computation of the Baym-Kadanoff functional and the use of the exact double counting formula.
+It is designed to give the accuracy and rigor needed for computing structural properties, including a stationary DFT+DMFT implementation, with the computation of the Baym-Kadanoff functional, the use of the exact double counting formula, and an analytical computation of the high-frequency moments of the Green's function in a self-consistent fashion.
 That said, it is not meant for toy models - TRIQS's Python API and built-in tools already handle those efficiently.